-- 13.2.1 Controlled Substances: It is unacceptable medical practice and unprofessional conduct for a licensee to prescribe or dispense controlled substances listed in US Drug Enforcement Agency ("D.E.A.")
-Schedules II, III, or IV for the licensee's own use.
-It also is unacceptable medical practice and unprofessional conduct for a licensee to prescribe or dispense Schedule II, III, or IV controlled substances to a member of the licensee's immediate family, as defined in subsection 2.16, except in a bona fide emergency, of short-term and unforeseeable character.
-Prescribing for self or immediate family members, as defined in this rule, constitutes a violation of 26 V.S.A. § 1354. - 13.2.2 Non-controlled Substances: It is discouraged for a licensee to prescribe or dispense non-controlled prescription substances for the licensee's own use.
-It is also discouraged for licensee to prescribe or dispense non-controlled prescription substances to a member of the licensee's immediate family, as defined in subsection 2.16.
-Licensees who do prescribe non-controlled substances for their own use or that of a family member are required to meet all standards of appropriate care, including proper establishment of a professional relationship with the patient and maintenance of appropriate patient records. - Methadone Prescribing.
+13.2.1 Controlled Substances: It is unacceptable medical practice and unprofessional conduct for a licensee to prescribe or dispense controlled substances listed in US Drug Enforcement Agency ("D.E.A.")
+Schedules II, III, or IV for his or her own use.
+It also is unacceptable medical practice and unprofessional conduct for a licensee to prescribe or dispense Schedule II, III, or IV controlled substances to a member of his or her immediate family, as defined in subsection 2.16, except in a bona fide emergency, of short-term and unforeseeable character.
+Prescribing for self or immediate family members, as defined in these Rules, constitutes a violation of 26 V.S.A. § 1354.

+- 13.2.2 Non-controlled Substances: It is discouraged for a licensee to prescribe or dispense non-controlled prescription substances for his or her own use.
+It is also discouraged for licensee to prescribe or dispense non-controlled prescription substances to a member of his or her immediate family, as defined in subsection 2.16.
+Licensees who do prescribe non-controlled substances for their own use or that of a family member are required to meet all standards of appropriate care, including proper establishment of a professional relationship with the patient and maintenance of appropriate patient records. - 13.3 Methadone Prescribing.
 Federal law prohibits prescribing methadone outside of a certified opioid treatment program, unless it is prescribed or dispensed as an analgesic.
 A licensee must include the words "FOR PAIN" in a prescription for methadone.